-Hannah and Ben met during a holiday romance and it was so touching to hear how they came back and made it work despite the long distance (Ben being in Manchester and Hannah in Suffolk).
-Hannah really wanted to show people that summer romances can work and last (although those of us who have read and love ‘The Notebook’, know this is already true) and they were both determined to make it work .
+Hannah and Ben met during a holiday romance and it was so touching to hear how they came back and made it work despite the long distance.
+Hannah really wanted to show people that summer romances can work and last (although those of us who have read and love ‘The Notebook’, know this is already true).
+They were both determined to make it work .
 Hannah and Ben really do have their own little romance novel and it felt really special for us to be able to capture their wedding chapter.

 Without getting too soppy, Hannah and Ben really are one of the loveliest, most down to earth couples we have worked for all year.
 Everything was so relaxed and calm and neither of them stopped smiling all day, even the rain didn’t bring them down.
 Thank you for letting us capture your day.
 Here are some words and photos from the couple…